<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <title>

-Comment on An Introduction to VHDL Language by Ahmad Saghafi </title>
+Comment on Counter Implementation in VHDL by Ahmad Saghafi </title>

 <dc:creator><![CDATA[Ahmad Saghafi]]></dc:creator>